-Many years ago I had no clue what a private school was, much less how to get into one.
-I can remember one of my public school classmates announcing that he was going to be attending a private school beginning the next academic year.
-Indeed about three of my classmates ended up going to what is still a prestigious old Montreal private school, Lower Canada College.
+Many years ago, I had no clue what a private school was, much less how to get into one.
+I can remember one of my public school classmates announcing that he would be attending a private school beginning the next academic year.
+Indeed, about three of my classmates went to what is still a prestigious old Montreal private school, Lower Canada College.
 I also had a few friends who had transferred in from a boarding school in the Eastern Townships.
 As I learned a little later, they had been asked to leave the school.
-In any case, I am trying to make the point that you are not the only person who isn't really sure how private schools work, how to get your child in and so on.
-So let's keep this really simple.
-You won't get too stressed.
-You might actually find it enjoyable finding the right private school for your child.
+In any case, I am trying to make the point that you are not the only person who isn't sure how private schools work, how to get your child in, and so on.

 Find!

-The first step in the process is to find schools which you can explore and investigate as part of your personal due diligence.
+The first step in the process is to find schools that you can explore and investigate as part of your personal due diligence.
 Sending your child to private school is a major commitment both financially and in terms of your investment of your personal time and energy as a parent.
 So it is important that we get it right.

 I mentioned filters earlier.
-The list below contains the most commonly used filters we parents will use to reduce our initial large list of schools to a more manageable list of three to five schools.
+The list below contains the most commonly used filters we parents will use to reduce our initial extensive list of schools to a more manageable list of three to five schools.

 - Boarding or day school?